Brane Cosmology with the Chameleon Scalar Field in Bulk: General Framework

-It is seen that equation(\ref{34}) is agree with the results which is obtained in \cite{8, 8'} for brane world cosmology and is completely different with standard cosmology model, because in standard cosmology $H \propto\sqrt{\rho}$ rather than $ {\rho}$.}
+It is seen that Eq.(\ref{34}) agrees with the results which were obtained in \cite{8, 8'} for brane world cosmology and is completely different from standard cosmology model, because in standard cosmology $H \propto\sqrt{\rho}$ rather than $ {\rho}$.}